gknoy/cyan_memorabilia/README.md

     </code></pre>

 ### Working with Vagrant
-    You can now run <code>vagrant up</code> with the Vagrantfile configuration given.
-Once you're ssh'd in, go ahead and run
+    You can now run `vagrant up` with the Vagrantfile configuration given.
+Once you're ssh'd in, go ahead and run `lsusb`.
-    <code>lsusb</code>.
 If you can't see the device, unplug it and plug it back in.
-Run <code>lsusb</code> again.
+Run `lsusb` again.

 ### Setting up your environment
     For starters we need the arduino IDE for some libraries and files.